gowrisankarponnusamy/TSA_EXP8/README.md

 ### Exponential Smoothing
 ![image](https://github.com/user-attachments/assets/1417efb2-51ce-4d3f-b5d5-2d34fe66370d)

-### result:
-Thus we have successfully implemented the Moving Average Model and Exponential smoothing using python.

 ### RESULT:
 Thus we have successfully implemented the Moving Average Model and Exponential smoothing using python.